-This release was announced in the trade papers in November 1957.
+This release was reviewed in Cash Box on November 23, 1957.
 "Ghost of a Chance" is an instrumental; Oscar Lindsay alternates lead vocals with other members of the band on "Come Here."
 (Tommy Jones liked "Ghost of a Chance" a lot, recording it three times.)
 Mad MR-1005, The Best of Mad Records, is a bootleg CD issued in 2003 and sold by Dead Dog Records.

 The Four Shades of Rhythm were formed in Cleveland in 1945.
 The original members were Oscar Lindsay (drums and vocals), Willie Lewis (guitar), Sim London (piano), and June Cobb (bass).
 Drastically changed in personnel by the time the group established themselves in Chicago, Lindsay with Oscar Pennington (guitar), Eddie McAfee (piano), and Eddie Myers (bass) recorded in December 1947 for Vitacoustic (a popular ballad, "One Hundred Years from Today").
 In the summer of 1948 they did a freelance session for Al Benson that was later released on Old Swing-Master.
 With a different lineup, the Four Shades made a bunch of sides in Milwaukee, Wisconsin, in 1951.
 Presumaby intended as demos, they were never released.
 A reorganized group—Lindsay, Ernie Harper (piano), Adam Lambert (guitar), and Booker Collins (bass)—then made a recording for Chance in 1952.
 The Mad release was the group's next recording effort.
 By this time, Lindsay may have been the only member left from the Chance session—the histories we have are unclear.